 For deriving the GLF of the Coma cluster using an unbinned maximum likelihood estimator, we require an analytic description for the contamination.
-For this, we fit a Schechter function (Equation \ref{eq:schechterref}) to the unbinned reference field data.
-Here, we fit a Schechter function to each of the reference fields individually to get an estimate for the cosmic variance.
-Afterward, we combine the normalized posterior distributions.
+For this, we fit a double power law to the unbinned reference field data, motivated by \citet{Marr2023}, who showed that the sum over many redshifts of galaxy number counts exhibits a transition from a Euclidean bright-end slope to an $\alpha$-dependent faint-end slope, we use a double power law for the BCF.
+Due to our sample selection, the exact form will not apply directly; we therefore allow the bright- and faint-end slopes ($\beta_{\mathrm{BG}}$ and $\alpha_{\mathrm{BG}}$) as well as the turnover magnitude ($M^*_{\mathrm{BG}}$) and normalization ($\Phi^*_{\mathrm{BG}}$) to vary freely.
+Here, we fit the double power law to each of the reference fields individually to get an estimate for the cosmic variance.